catonetworks/terraform-cato-vsocket-aws/README.md

 Terraform module which creates an AWS Socket Site in the Cato Management Application (CMA), and deploys a virtual socket ec2 instance in AWS.

 ## NOTE
+- Site Location for Cato Socket is automatically inferred based on the region being deployed, however this can be overridden if necessary.
 - For help with finding exact sytax to match site location for city, state_name, country_name and timezone, please refer to the [cato_siteLocation data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/siteLocation).
 - For help with finding a license id to assign, please refer to the [cato_licensingInfo data source](https://registry.terraform.io/providers/catonetworks/cato/latest/docs/data-sources/licensingInfo).